 mental health disorders

 Mental illness is a disorder that disrupts a person’s thinking, feelings, mood, ability to relate to others, and daily functioning.
-Mental health disorders are not the result of personal weakness, poor upbringing, or lack of character.
+Mental health disorders are not the result of personal weakness or lack of character.

 “Ending the Silence” -NAMI